Advent

 Advent Calendar for Children

-Click on graphic to enlarge
+Click the graphic to enlarge.

-to Confession & Mass Guide
+How to Return to Confession & Mass Guides

-Home Blessings for the
+Home Blessings for the Season of Advent

 Blessing the Advent Wreath